 - Don’t feed outdoors.
 If you do feed pets or strays outdoors, remove leftovers immediately, and remove feeding dishes no later than dusk.

 - Eliminate hiding and nesting spots.
 Keep shrubbery trimmed at least 8 inches above the ground, remove junk and wood piles from your yard.
 Block access to basements and sheds.

 - Use motion-sensing sprinklers to deter animals from entering your yard.

-For more information on Living with Wildlife visit the California Department of Fish and Game website.
+For more information on Living with Wildlife visit the California Department of Fish and Wildlife website.